William McCracken

 William C. McCracken (April 11, 1864 – June 13, 1940) was an American college football coach and educator.
 He served as the head football coach at Geneva College in Beaver Falls, Pennsylvania from 1890 to 1896 and Northern State Normal School—now known as Northern Michigan University–in Marquette, Michigan in 1904, compiling a career coaching record of 19–19–1.
-McCracken chaired the chemistry department at Western Michigan University—in Kalamazoo, Michigan for many years and served as the school's acting president in 1922–23.
+McCracken chaired the chemistry department at Western State Normal School—now known as Western Michigan University—in Kalamazoo, Michigan for many years, and served as the school's acting president in 1922–23.

 Early life and education

 Born in St. Louis, McCracken attended Columbia University, the University of Michigan, and the University of Chicago.

 Coaching career

 Geneva

 McCracken was the first head football coach at Geneva College in Beaver Falls, Pennsylvania, serving for seven seasons, from 1890 to 1896, and compiling a record of 17–18–1.
 He also played on Geneva's teams of 1891, 1892, and 1894.